Back to news

 What Is Continue.dev?

-Continue.dev is an open-source AI coding assistant, released under the Apache 2.0 licence.
+Continue.dev is an open-source AI coding assistant (opens in a new tab), released under the Apache 2.0 licence.
 The core pieces:

 • IDE extension, VS Code, JetBrains, Vim, Neovim